jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 In this case, using the dot is somewhat pointless because `ls` will already list the contents of the current directory by default.
 Also note again how the trailing slash is optional.

-Letâ€™s try the opposite situation and copy these files back to the home directory (even though one of them is already there).
+Let's try the opposite situation and copy these files back to the home directory (even though one of them is already there).
 The default behavior of copy is to overwrite (without warning) files that have the same name, so be careful.

 	$ cp file* ~/

-Based on what we have already covered, do you think the trailing slash in â€˜~/â€™ is necessary?
+Based on what we have already covered, do you think the trailing slash in '~/' is necessary?

 ---